|

 Functional precision medicine: pre-clinical research platform where scientists use live tumor cells taken from patients to identify new drugs, including the identification of biomarkers to personalize the use of these drugs.

-Genetic mutations (also known as genetic variants): Permanent changes in the DNA sequence of a gene are called gene mutations.
+Genetic mutations (also known as genetic variants and genetic changes): Permanent changes in the DNA sequence of a gene are called gene mutations.
 Some scientists think that “gene variant” is a more accurate term because changes in DNA do not always lead to disease.
 Sometimes the terms are used as synonyms.

 Genetic predisposition or genetic susceptibility: People who inherit certain changed genes that make them more likely (more disposed or more susceptible) to develop cancer are said to have a genetic predisposition to a cancer or certain types of cancer.
 Sometimes this is referred to as having a family cancer syndrome.
 But having a genetic predisposition doesn’t mean that person will develop cancer.
 And if they do develop cancer, it may not be caused by the inherited genetic mutation.